fahimtq1/terraform_gke_cluster/README.md

 > Review the plan and confirm.
 Consider deleting the state bucket **only after** all resources are destroyed and you no longer need history.

 ---

-## License
-Choose a license (e.g., **MIT**) and add a `LICENSE` file.

----

-> **Reflection prompt:** What additional policies best fit your organization—security, reliability, or cost?
-For example, enforce mandatory labels, limit regions, require private GKE control plane, or cap node autoscaling ranges in lower environments.